PostgreSQL Interview Questions: Top 30 With Answers (2026)

-- Confirm comfort with ANSI SQL, PostgreSQL dialect nuances, and set-based reasoning.
+- Expect questions on ANSI SQL, PostgreSQL dialect nuances, and set-based reasoning.

-- Check ACID guarantees, MVCC semantics, and transaction boundaries in code paths.
+- Review ACID guarantees, MVCC semantics, and transaction boundaries in code paths.

 1. SQL and relational thinking